Serbia in the Eurovision Song Contest 2008: Beovizija 2008

-Beovizija 2008 was the sixth edition of the Beovizija national final organised by RTS in order to select the Serbian entry for the Eurovision Song Contest 2008.
+Beovizija 2008 was the sixth edition of the Beovizija national final organised by RTS in order to select its entry for the Eurovision Song Contest 2008.
 The selection consisted of a semi-final featuring twenty songs and a final featuring ten songs to be held on 9 and 10 March 2008, respectively, at the Sava Centar in Belgrade.
 Both shows were hosted by Nina Radulović, Đorđe Maričić, Kristina Radenković and Branislav Katić, who were selected to be the hosts during a special selection show named Evropsko lice.
-The two shows were broadcast on RTS1, RTS Sat, in Bosnia and Herzegovina on RTRS, via radio on Radio Belgrade as well as streamed online via the broadcaster's website rts.rs and the official Eurovision Song Contest website eurovision.tv.
+The two shows were broadcast on RTS 1, RTS Sat, in Bosnia and Herzegovina on RTRS, via radio on Radio Belgrade as well as streamed online via the broadcaster's website rts.rs and the official Eurovision Song Contest website eurovision.tv.
 Originally, the semi-final was to be held on 19 February 2008 while the final was to be held a day later.
 However, due to the unilateral declaration of independence of Kosovo on 17 February, the festival was delayed.

 Competing entries

 Artists and songwriters were able to submit their entries between 6 October 2007 and 1 December 2007.
 Artists were required to be Serb citizens and submit entries in Serbian, while songwriters of any nationality were allowed to submit songs.
 At the closing of the deadline, 100 submissions were received.
 A selection committee reviewed the submissions and selected twenty entries to proceed to the national final.
-The selection committee consisted of RTS music editors Ana Milićević, Anja Rogljić, Zoran Dašić, Nikoleta Dojčinović, Jelena Vlahović, Bilja Krstić and Miki Stanojević.
+The selection committee consisted of RTS music editors Ana Milićević, Anja Rogljić, Zoran Dašić, Nikoleta Dojčinović, Jelena Vlahović, Bilja Krstić, and Miki Stanojević.
 The selected competing entries were announced on 24 December 2007.